andrewbaxter/terrars/readme.md

 Lists, sets, and record references have a `.map` method which takes care of all the different "for" methods in Terraform.
 Specifically

-- Call `.map` and define a resource: does resource-level for-each (per Terraform limitations, this cannot be done on lists derived from other resources so has very limited use)
+- Call `.map` and define a resource: does resource-level for-each (per Terraform limitations, this cannot be done on lists derived from other resources so has very limited use, you should probably just use a for loop)
 - Call `.map` and define a block element: does block-level for-each
-- Call `.map` and return an attribute reference: produces an attribute for expression
+- Call `.map` and return an attribute reference: produces an attribute `for` expression

 `.map` always produces a list reference, but this can be assgned to set fields as well. `.map_rec` is similar to `.map` but results in a record.